techbrett/OfficeDocs-SkypeForBusiness/Teams/call-sharing-and-group-call-pickup.md

 1. Select **Manage call group** and select **Add people** to add the appropriate users to the call group.

-1. For each user in the call group, select the type of notification that the user will see when they get an incoming call. **Ring** is the default notification type.
+1. For each user in the call group, select the type of notification that you want the user to see when they get an incoming call. **Ring** is the default notification type.

 1. From the dropdown, select the appropriate call group order.